Kolinda Grabar-Kitarović: Career

 In 1992, Grabar-Kitarović became an advisor to the international cooperation department of the Ministry of Science and Technology.
 In 1993 she joined the Croatian Democratic Union (HDZ).
 In the same year she transferred to the Foreign ministry, becoming an advisor.
 She became the head of the North American department of the Foreign ministry in 1995 and held that post until 1997.
 That year she began to work at the Croatian embassy in Canada as a diplomatic councilor until October 1998, and then as a minister-councilor.

 When Social Democratic Party of Croatia (SDP) came to power after 2000 elections Tonino Picula became minister of Foreign Affairs.
-After taking office he immediately started to remove politically appointed staff that was appointed by the Croatian Democratic Union (HDZ) to high-ranking diplomatic positions.
-Grabar-Kitarović was ordered to return to Croatia from Canada within next six weeks, which she at first refused to do because she was pregnant and had already made plans to give birth in Canada, however, she eventually decided to return after being strongly pressured by the ministry to do so.
+After taking office he immediately started to remove politically appointed staff that had been appointed by the Croatian Democratic Union (HDZ) to high-ranking diplomatic positions.
+Grabar-Kitarović was ordered to return to Croatia from Canada within next six weeks, which she at first refused to do because she was pregnant and had already made plans to give birth in Canada, however she eventually decided to return after being strongly pressured by the ministry to do so.
 During her stay in the hospital, she applied for Fulbright scholarship for studying international relations and security policy.
-She eventually moved to the United States and enrolled at the George Washington University.
+She eventually moved to the United States and enrolled at George Washington University.
 After graduating, she returned to Croatia and continued to live in Rijeka.

 Two years later, she was elected to the Croatian Parliament from the seventh electoral district as a member of the Croatian Democratic Union in the 2003 parliamentary elections.
-With the formation of the new government led by HDZ chairman Ivo Sanader she became Minister of European integration, which entailed the commencement of negotiations regarding Croatia's ascension to the European Union.
+With the formation of the new government led by HDZ chairman Ivo Sanader she became Minister of European integration, which entailed the commencement of negotiations regarding Croatia's accession to the European Union.

 After the separate ministries of Foreign Affairs and European Integration were merged in 2005 Grabar-Kitarović was nominated to become minister of Foreign Affairs and European Integration.
 She was confirmed by the Parliament and sworn in on 17 February 2005.
 Her main task as foreign minister was to guide Croatia into the European Union and NATO.
 On 18 January 2005, she became head of the State Delegation for Negotiations on the Croatian accession to the European Union.
 Furthermore, on 28 November 2005 she was elected by the international community to preside over the Anti-Personnel Mine Ban Convention's Sixth Meeting of the States Parties, or Ottawa Treaty, held that year in Zagreb.
 Grabar-Kitarović was the first woman to be named president of the Ottawa Treaty.